SSDRC

 Most of the mental impairment listings contain three paragraphs.
 Paragraph A contains the criteria needed to medically document the presence of a specific mental disorder.
 The listings give specific symptoms, signs, and lab findings needed to substantiate the presence of a certain mental disorder.
 Paragraphs B and C are used to describe functional limitations that are not conducive to the performance of gainful work activity.

 If your mental disorder or problem meets or equals the criteria of an impairment listing, Social Security determines that you could not reasonably be expected to perform any gainful work activity.
 If your mental condition does not meet or equal an impairment listing in severity, then you may or may not have the residual functional capacity to perform substantial work activity.
-The decision on your case would be dependend on what social security considers to be your mental functional capacity, referred to as your MRFC, or mental residual functional capacity.

 A determination of your mental residual functional capacity is critical to the evaluation of your ability to perform SGA when your mental disorder or problem does not meet or equal the criteria of a specific impairment listing.